 One.

-Finding the minimum of 1 isn’t rocket science, however we need to ensure we understand this logic to take advantage of the functionality in the product.
-Also, did you know min(1) is faster than max(1) or attr(1).
+Finding the minimum of 1 isn’t rocket science.
+However, we must understand this logic to maximize the product’s functionality.
+Also, did you know min(1) is faster than max(1) or attr(1)?

-Finding 1 is important.
-You can “fix” a value behind the scenes to a static value, this keeps the axis from moving, giving you a conditional background to edit with the color marks card and the text marks card is now available to build conditional text or colors on text or text images.
+You can “fix” a value behind the scenes to a static value, which keeps the axis from moving, giving you a conditional background to edit with the color marks card.
+The text marks card is now available to build conditional text or colors on text or text images.

-Number Of Records or the value of 1 in a calculation will handle the generation of your kpi chart.
+The number Of Records or the value of 1 in a calculation will handle the generation of your KPI chart.

 By the end of the Tableau min1 kpi charts article…

-1. you will know how to make a KPI charts without having to make multiple visualizations per user request
+- You will know how to make a KPI chart without creating multiple visualizations per user request.

-Developing a good understanding of how to keep Tableau simple, will eliminate the unnecessary bloat and server strain.
+Developing a good understanding of how to keep Tableau simple will eliminate the unnecessary bloat and server strain.
 By removing unoptimized development, you’re removing a wait time per interaction on your development.
-Most environments will not be happy with less than split second or second response times, therefor it’s intuitive to understand how to improve the speeds of your workbooks without having to rearchitect the data.
+Most environments will not be happy with less than split second or second response times; it’s intuitive to understand how to improve the speeds of your workbooks without having to rearchitect the data.

 “I recommend as data grows, you begin adding relational theory to your data pipeline, ask your data engineers to work through the atomic pieces of your data, bring the data to a 1nf, 2nf, or 3nf state until the data moves faster or vastly decreases in data sizes.
 It’s not unusual to aggregate second data into monthly data if your end users only need monthly data.”